How to Get Rid of Mice in Walls: What Works and What to Avoid

 2. Snap traps are often more practical than poison when you want to avoid dead mice hidden inside walls.

-3. Glue traps can work, but I do not recommend them because they are one of the least humane options.
+3. Glue traps can work, but we do not recommend them because they are one of the least humane options.

 4. Poison can work, but it often creates a second problem: the mouse may die inside the wall, which leads to odor and cleanup issues.